In this article we answer the question “Why am I getting ingrown hairs after laser hair removal?”. Click here for more frequently asked questions.

-Yes, laser hair removal can sometimes cause ingrown hairs.
-This happens when the laser targets the hair follicle and damages it, causing hairs to grow inwards instead of outwards.
+Laser hair removal can sometimes cause ingrown hairs.
+This often happens when the laser targets the hair follicle and damages it, resulting in hairs to grow inwards instead of outwards.
 However, this is less likely to happen with newer laser technologies that have a longer wavelength and can penetrate deeper into the skin, targeting hair follicles without damaging the surrounding skin.
-In some cases, using proper aftercare techniques such as exfoliating the treated area and keeping the skin clean can also help prevent ingrown hairs.
-It is important to follow the instructions of your laser technician to minimize the risk of ingrown hairs after laser hair removal treatment.

 What causes ingrown hairs after laser hair removal?